So, what is “Modern Historical Fiction”, right?

-Well, my work in progress (novel) is modern historical.
+Well, my work in progress (novel) is Modern Historical.
 It’s set primarily in the 1980s, although readers will be given a glimpse of the early 1990s.
 2020 update: Said “work in progress” has since been published – my novel, Distorted Perceptions.

 We can debate as to where the line is drawn.

-As to anything later than 1999, but more recent than – well, now, pretty much – as in, contemporary…
+As to anything set later than 1999, but more recently than – well, now, pretty much – as in, Contemporary…

 Obviously, the story must take place in a historical period – but is that sufficient?